masoneike/OrangeStormGiga-CoPrint/README.md

 		Printer is shutdown

 	#Problem

-		1.8 value for TMC stepper x resulted in the mobo getting hot on that chip during extended x/y movement for gyroid infill across flat plane
+		1.8 value for TMC stepper_x results in the motherboard getting too hot on that chip during extended gyroid infill movements across a flat plane

 	#Solution

+		Adjust value from 1.8 to 1.4 for stepper_x in the printer.cfg file
-		adjusted value to 1.4, due to chroamead being heavier than the original, and it addressed this issue.
+		Issue is caused by the chroamead being heavier than the original.
-		alternate is to put a fan on the mobo
-		- confirm your fans are working properly to begin with

 ## Notes